-- Pupils found fighting will be physically separated. - Pupils who refuse to leave a room when instructed to do so may be physically removed. - Pupils who behave in a way which disrupts a school event, or a school trip or visit may be physically removed from the situation.
+- Pupils found fighting will be physically separated. - Pupils who behave in a way which disrupts a school event, or a school trip or visit may be physically removed from the situation. - Restraint may be used to prevent a pupil leaving a classroom, where allowing him or her to do so would risk their safety or lead to disruptive behaviour.
+This may also include leading a pupil by the arm out of a classroom.

-- Restraint may be used to prevent a pupil leaving a classroom, where allowing him or her to do so would risk their safety or lead to disruptive behaviour.
-This may also include leading a pupil by the arm out of a classroom. - Pupils at risk of harming themselves or others through physical outbursts will be physically restrained. - To prevent a pupil from attacking a member of staff or another pupil. - To prevent a pupil causing injury or damage by accident, by rough play, or by misuse of dangerous materials or an object.
+- Pupils at risk of harming themselves or others through physical outbursts will be physically restrained. - Pupils at risk of damaging property or our school environment. - To prevent a pupil from attacking a member of staff or another pupil. - To prevent a pupil causing injury or damage by accident, by rough play, or by misuse of dangerous materials or an object.